MaxikTheBest/GoldenAdBlocker/README.md

 ## GoodTube simularity

-This adblocker uses a similar technique as goodtube, but it has differences.
-You can use which ever you liked to use.
+- This adblocker uses a similar technique as goodtube, but it has differences.
+You can use which ever you like to use.
 This is just without some menus, short deletion, etc.
-Similar launcher for best compatibility.
+- Similar launcher for best compatibility.
 ---